SmitBangare/Diet-Reccomendation-System-for-Healthy-Lifestyle/README.md

 * No data from other users is required to start making recommendations.
 * Recommendations are highly relevant to the user.
 * Recommendations are transparent to the user.
-* You avoid the “cold start” problem.
+* You avoid the "cold start" problem.
 * Content-based filtering systems are generally easier to create.

 ### Challenges of content-based approach
-* There’s a lack of novelty and diversity.
+* There's a lack of novelty and diversity.
 * Scalability is a challenge.
 * Attributes may be incorrect or inconsistent.